Foundation first,

 Data model first

 We start at the database.
-Single-tenant or multi-tenant — shared schema or an isolated database per tenant — is decided up front.
+Whether the app is single-tenant or multi-tenant, and whether each tenant shares a schema or gets its own isolated database, is decided up front.
 Every entity and relationship is mapped, and the full data layer is finalised (migrations, models, factories, seeders) before anything is built on top of it.

 Presentation architecture

-We decide the surfaces — web, mobile, or both — and let that drive the architecture.
-Web and mobile means one Vue codebase with Capacitor handling iOS and Android in parallel.
-Routing, middleware and state management are designed as a complete front-end architecture, not bolted on later.
+We decide the surfaces first (web, mobile, or both) and let that drive the architecture.
+Web and mobile means one Vue codebase, with Capacitor handling iOS and Android in parallel.
+Routing, middleware and state management are designed as a complete front-end architecture from the start.

 Laravel backend